blockfab/mission/README.md

 ## Problem statement

 Many different blockchains exist.
 A dapp may depend on several blockchains.
 Blockchains still run on servers, so-called block chain nodes.
 Operating such nodes is a time and cost intesive endevour.
 Developers rather want to focus on solving problems for end-users than setting up blockchain nodes.
-Blockchain infrastructure is a commodity.
+Blockchain infrastructure is considered a commodity.

 ## MVP Product: decon.sh